 I was furious.
 A sliced tyre had ruined my event last year so I’d spent a chunk of money on two brand new tyres for Ard Rock but punctures had stole the show again.
 Luckily I had 2 spare tubes so could continue, but my race was over.
 I popped the tubes in and rushed to get some air in with my mini pump, knowing I just needed to get to the bottom where I’d be able to use a track pump to get the tyres to a more suitable pressure.

 After getting going and riding one chute, I realised I was risking further punctures riding on low pressure, so I pulled in to pump up my tyres properly.
-At this point I knew my chances of finishing anywhere other than last were over, so I relaxed, took my time and had a chat with a marshal and some other people that were stopped with mechanicals.
+At this point I knew my chances of a reasonable finish were over, so I relaxed, took my time and had a chat with a marshal and some other people that were stopped with mechanicals.
 Two lads were having to call it a day so kindly offered me an inner tube each, providing me with reassurance that I had spares in case of another puncture.

 I rolled into the bottom of the stage some 32 minutes after starting, amazed to see that Pat and Moore had waited for me, cheers boys.

-Just as we set off, the heavens opened.
-I’d packed a jacket, but we were instantly soaked.
+Just as we set off, the heavens opened and we were instantly soaked.
 The breeze seemed to be doing a good job of keeping the clouds moving and by the time we reached the top of stage 4 the showers had passed.

 Stage 4 was another blind stage; in and out of a rocky gully a couple of times then onto a grassy hillside with a couple of switchbacks and back into the rocks to finish.
-I was sketchy at the top and ran off course at one point, probably suffering from being uptight after the frustration of 3.
+I was sketchy at the top and ran off course at one point, no doubt riding too tight after the frustration of 3.
 As the trail reached the grass section I went to get on the power but my chain had come off.
 I’m still not sure how this happened, I use a chain guide to stop the chain bouncing off the chainring, and the only time I’ve ever lost a chain before was in the Southern Enduro where I crashed and my chain guide had clogged with mud.

 As I replaced my chain, I was passed by Pat, Moore and one other guy.
 I quickly caught the other guy but didn’t push to get past him, my race was over by this point, and I didn’t want to risk another puncture going off line.
 I eventually passed him on the 2nd switchback but as I rolled down the final chute I felt my rear tyre getting soft.
 I couldn’t believe I’d got another puncture, but at least it was right at the end of the stage (163rd).